foonerd/volumio-bluetooth-core/docs/build-bluez.md

 ---

-### Additional Notes:
-- If you're building for multiple architectures, ensure the appropriate Dockerfile (`Dockerfile.bluez.arm64`, `Dockerfile.bluez.amd64`, etc.) is used.
+## 💡 Notes

+- Make sure the correct Dockerfile is selected for each architecture:
+  - `Dockerfile.bluez.armv6`, `Dockerfile.bluez.armhf`, etc.
-- The `extract-bluez-source.sh` script should be rerun if you want to update the source or packaging files.
+- Re-run `extract-bluez-source.sh` if the source or packaging is updated.
-- Use the `--verbose` flag in the `run-docker-bluez.sh` commands to get detailed logs during the build process.
+- Use `--verbose` for full build logs (helpful in CI or debugging).
+- ARMv6 builds use `-march=armv6 -mfpu=vfp -mfloat-abi=hard -marm` for compatibility with **all Raspberry Pi models** (Pi 0 through Pi 5).